aptos-labs/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 - The Aptos server with the [Aptos REST API](/rest-api).
 The Aptos server will generate the signing message, the transaction signature and will submit the signed transaction to the Aptos Blockchain.
 However, this approach is not secure.
 See [Submitting transactions in BCS vs JSON
 ](/sdks/transactions-with-ts-sdk#submitting-transactions-in-bcs-vs-json).
   - Also see the tutorial [Your First Transaction](../tutorials/first-transaction.md) that explains this approach.
-- Moreover, you may prefer instead that your client application, for example, a hardware security module (HSM), be responsible for generating the signed transaction.
+- However, you may prefer instead that your client application, for example, a hardware security module (HSM), be responsible for generating the signed transaction.
 In this approach, before submitting transactions, a client must:
   - Serialize the transactions into bytes, and
   - Sign the bytes with the account private key.
 See [Accounts][account] for how account and private key works.